 Cherry Creek State Park

-On warm summer weekends, there’s almost always a line of cars waiting to get into Cherry Creek State Park, but cyclists can ride right on in for free: The Dayton light rail station, which is serviced by the H and R lines, is a 10-minute pedal from the park entrance on West Lake View Road.
+On warm summer weekends, there’s almost always a line of cars waiting to get into Cherry Creek State Park.
+Cyclists can ride right on in for free through The Dayton light rail station.
+Serviced by the H and R lines, which is a 10-minute pedal from the park entrance on West Lake View Road.
 There are 35 miles of multi-use trails, but we recommend making it a bi-modal adventure by signing up for a sailing course with Community Sailing of Colorado, which has outings and classes on the park’s namesake reservoir.

 Rocky Mountain National Park

-Not to be left out, the Colorado Department of Transportation is offering half-price fares this month on its Bustang routes, meaning it costs just $2.50 to take the weekend busfrom Denver’s Union Station (get there for free on RTD’s A, B, E, G, N, and W light rail lines) to Rocky Mountain National Park’s Park and Ride Transit Hub (entrance fee required).
-From there, take the free Bear Lake or Moraine Park in-park shuttles to the final destination of your choice, including Moraine Park Campground, Sprague Lake, and the Bierstadt Lake, Glacier Gorge, and Cup Lake trailheads.
-If you don’t want to miss Estes Park, you can take the reservation-only Hiker Shuttle from RMNP to its visitor center, where the Bustang will take you back to Denver once you’ve had your fill of the mountain town.
+Not to be left out, the Colorado Department of Transportation is offering half-price fares this month on its Bustang routes.
+So it costs just $2.50 to take the weekend bus from Denver’s Union Station (get there for free on RTD’s A, B, E, G, N, and W light rail lines) to Rocky Mountain National Park’s Park and Ride Transit Hub (entrance fee required).
+From there, take the free Bear Lake or Moraine Park in-park shuttles to the final destination of your choice.
+Including Moraine Park Campground, Sprague Lake, and Bierstadt Lake, Glacier Gorge, and Cup Lake trailheads.
+If you don’t want to miss Estes Park, you can take the Hiker Shuttle from RMNP to its visitor center.
+This is where the Bustang will take you back to Denver once you’ve had your fill of the mountain town.
 (Don’t know where to start?
 Our Estes Park First-Timer’s Guide has you covered.)

-RTD’s W light rail line runs from Union Station to the Jefferson County Government Center (you know, the golden-domed building you see off to the left every time you take I-70 back to Denver from the mountains).
+RTD’s W light rail line runs from Union Station to the Jefferson County Government Center.
+You may know, the golden-domed building you see off to the left of I-70 back to Denver from the mountains).
 From there, it’s just more than a mile and a half to Apex Park.
-It’s a good warm-up for cyclists looking to tackle the long, sometimes grueling climb through the park to the start of the Enchanted Forest Trail, a fast, root-filled descent that can feel more like riding in the Pacific Northwest than Colorado’s typical moondust.
+It’s a good warm-up for cyclists looking to tackle the long, sometimes grueling climb to the Enchanted Forest Trail.
+A fast, root-filled descent that can feel more like riding in the Pacific Northwest than Colorado’s typical moondust.
 Beware, Enchanted Forest is only open to cyclists on even-numbered days.